Istiak30/Simplified-Custom-Inventory-Management-System/README.md

 ## Total Three Pages.
 <ol>
-<li>Welcome Page ('welcome.blade.php'): Provides an introduction to the application, authentication links, and essential information.
-It serves as the entry point for users.
+<li> Welcome Page:
+<ul>If not logged in:
+  - Login and Registration options.</ul>

-<li>Home Page ('home.blade.php'): After login, users are directed to the home page, welcoming them and offering a convenient logout option.
+<li> Home Page: After login, users are directed to the home page, welcoming them and offering a convenient logout option.

-<li>Product Management Page (products.blade.php): Dedicated to managing products with CRUD operations.
+<li> Product Management Page: Dedicated to managing products with CRUD operations.
 Users can navigate back to the homepage from here.
 </ol>